eemmiillyy/flowda/README.md

 `4006`: Flink artefact generation issue.
 May be the result of faulty kafka connection.
 `4007`: Issue running generated Flink job
 `4008`: Unexpected/unhandled error during request
+`4009`: Issue connecting to the database.
+Bad connection string or privileges.

 ## Debug